NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 2021: Werder would not be so lucky the following year, as they dropped down to the second tier, with Sargent contributing just five goals to the cause.
 The USMNT star would not go with them, however, after signing for Norwich City in an £8m deal in August 2021.

-2022: Sargent has appeared in the majority of Norwich's Premier League matches this season, but he has scored just two goals, with both coming against Watford in January.
+2022: Sargent has appeared in the majority of Norwich's Premier League matches, but scored just two goals (both in the same game) as the Canaries were relegated.

 #33 Erling Haaland | Red Bull Salzburg

 2019: After making waves in Norway for Molde, the son of former Premier League midfielder Alf-Inge Haaland had been snapped up by Red Bull Salzburg for just €5m.